flycheck/flycheck/doc/manual/languages.rst

 .. default-domain:: flyc

-Flycheck supports the following languages.
+Flycheck supports the following |#flycheck-languages| languages with
+|#flycheck-checkers| syntax checkers.

 Each language has one or more syntax checkers, whose names follow a :samp:`{language}-{tool}` convention, where :samp:`{language}` is the